The Wait for Waiver Services is Over!

 The Community and Family Support System has been extremely successful in keeping people with disabilities in their own homes and communities through the provision of cost-effective, individualized, and flexible supports; and consumer satisfaction has remained high for those who receive services.
 However, the shift from a centralized community support system to one administered by the ten human services districts/authorities or local governing entities, has resulted in some unintended consequences.
 What Act 378 created as a statewide program with equal access, has, in some respects, become ten programs providing varying degrees of access depending on where one lives in the state.

 Recognizing this inequity, the Council formed a Community and Family Support System Task Force to develop recommendations for Governor John Bel Edwards, LA Department of Health Secretary Dr. Rebekah Gee, legislators, and others to address funding and other issues preventing the system from meeting the needs of Louisiana’s citizens with disabilities and their families.
 In the 2017 legislative session, the Council, and its grassroots advocacy network LaCAN, successfully advocated for one of the key recommendations.
-Act 73 of 2017 requires an amount equal to nine percent of the state general funds each human services district/authority receives be dedicated to Act 378 services for people with developmental disabilities.
+Act 73 of 2017 requires an amount equal to nine percent of the state general funds each human services district/authority receives be dedicated to Act 378 services for people with developmental disabilities (specifically, the Individual and Family Support and Flexible Family Fund Programs).
 While this was a monumental step in the right direction, the full issue of unequal access to services will not be solved until the disparity in state funding per capita among the districts/authorities is addressed by the legislature and administration.

 In addition to establishing the mandatory minimum, Act 73 increased the representation of developmental disabilities on the boards of the human services districts/authorities.